 Dividend income is recognised on the ex-dividend date with any related foreign withholding tax recorded as an expense.
 The Fund currently incurs withholding tax imposed by certain countries on investment income.
 Such income is recorded gross of withholding tax in the Statement of comprehensive income.

 (g) Expenses

 All expenses are recognised in the Statement of comprehensive income on an accruals basis.

 (h) Income tax

-Under current legislation, the Fund is not subject to income tax as unitholders are presently entitled to the income of the Fund.
+Under current legislation, the Fund is not subject to income tax as the income tax liability is attributed to unitholders.